 MOTHERHOOD, SPECIAL NEEDS, AND THE BEAUTY OF EVERYDAY MESSES

-“Now, I don’t want you to worry.
+Now, I don’t want you to worry.
 Not yet.
-These results can mean any number of things.”
+These results can mean any number of things.

-When the doctor starts out with “I don’t want you to worry,” the first thing you do is worry.
+When the doctor starts with “I don’t want you to worry,” the first thing you do is worry.

 URGENT CARE BROUGHT MORE QUESTIONS

-Over the course of the year, after first being dismissed by a specialist as being over-protective (why? why does this keep happening to me?) we received not one, but two autoimmune diagnoses.
+This year, after first being dismissed by a specialist as being over-protective (Why, why does this keep happening to me?), we received not one but two autoimmune diagnoses.
 Both don’t go away.
-Both mean my son, in addition to being on the autism spectrum, has chronic illnesses.
+Both mean my son (in addition to being on the autism spectrum) has chronic illnesses.

-At most, he will nod when asked if he is feeling better.
-Or he will repeat, “No, I am not going,” when I bring up the next doctor visit (even though we both know at this point, he is going and I will come up with some bribe incentive, to make it worth his while).
+At most, he will nod when asked if he is feeling better – or he will repeat, “No, I am not going,” when I bring up the next doctor visit (even though we both know at this point, he is going and I will come up with some bribe incentive, to make it worth his while).

 WE DON’T ALWAYS SPEAK ABOUT THE EXPERIENCES

-So my son doesn’t speak about his experience.
+So, my son doesn’t speak about his experience.
 The truth is, I haven’t much either.

 These diagnoses feel so heavy.
 At times, I have found some words.
-I have been able to open up about little things that happen, to my friends and my husband.
-It feels good to admit it.
+I have been able to open up about little things that happen to my friends and my husband.
+It feels good to admit it:

-This is real.
 He is actually chronically ill.
-This isn’t going away.

 Autism is who he is.
 It fits.